maryvilledev/cnvm/README.md

 -----

-**Let's Do It!:**

-1. Create N number of Ubuntu 15.04 instances somewhere (vm/bare metal/cloud)
-    - They must be able to see each other over the network on port 22/tcp, 6783/tcp, and 6783/udp
-2. Pick a non-root username to use for the installation (in our example the username will be "user")
-    - This user must be in the sudoers file
-    - You need to generate (or use one that you already have) an ssh keypair and put the public key in each host's ~/.ssh/authorized\_keys file

-3. Choose one of your machines to be the "master" node.
-This is the machine that you will launch cnvms from.

-4. Log into your master node as "user" and execute:
-    ```shell
-    user@host1~$ wget -qO- https://raw.github.com/gonkulator/cnvm/footlocker-bootstrap.bash | bash
+#### Let's Do It!

+We'll use a Docker container running [Ansible](http://ansible.com) to configure our nodes.
+Alternatively, the playbook can be run directly if you've got Ansible 1.9.3 handy.
+All nodes are expected to use the same SSH key.
+>**Note**: Configuration requires the root user's SSH key.
+If you're using AWS or another provider that doesn't make root the default user, set up a key for root now and use that for these steps.
+1. Pull the deployment container from DockerHub: `docker pull gonkulatorlabs/cnvm`
+2. Run the container with the following flags:
+    -  `-v /path/to/ROOT/ssh/key:/keys/priv` | Map the node's **root** ssh key to `/keys/priv`
+    -  `-v /path/to/ROOT/ssh/key.pub:/keys/pub` | Map the node's **root** ssh public key to `/keys/pub`
+    -  `-e NODES=1.1.1.1,2.2.2.2,3.3.3.3` | Set `NODES` to a comma-separated list of IP addresses
+    -  The full command should look something like this:
         ```

-5. Follow the prompts.
-You will be logged out twice.
-Once after Docker is installed to get you added into the "docker" group and a second time after the bootstrap configuation is complete.

-6. When you log back in after Docker bootstrap is installed - you will be prompted to answer whether or not this is the master node.
-Answer "y".
-It will then ask you to enter your targets.
-This is where you enter all of the nodes in your setup.
-If you only have two (your master and another) you enter them both here.
-If you have 5 (your master and 4 more) you enter all of those here.
-The format is one entry per line, and its username@host.
-In our example I enter:
-    ```shell
-    user@172.17.135.138
-    user@172.17.135.139
+        docker run --rm \
+        -v $HOME/.ssh/id_rsa:/keys/priv \
+        -v $HOME/.ssh/id_rsa.pub:/keys/pub \
+        -e NODES=1.1.1.1,2.2.2.2 gonkulatorlabs/cnvm
         ```

-7. The process will now install and configure the remaining software

-8. While this is running, please log into each of the target nodes as your user (again, in our example, "user") and execute:
+3. Once the deployment is complete, use the same root ssh key to log into any node as the cnvm user.
+On login the first cnvm will automatically launch and the current node will act as the master.
+When the script completes, you can connect to it from the node at the following IP: `10.100.101.111`.

     ```shell
-    user@hostX~$ wget -qO- https://raw.github.com/gonkulator/cnvm/master/footlocker-bootstrap.bash | bash
+    cnvm@masternode~$ ssh user@10.100.101.111
     ```

-9. Follow the prompts.
-You will be logged out twice.
-Once after Docker is installed also adding you into the right groups and a second time after the bootstrap configuation is complete.

-10. When you log back in after Docker bootstrap is installed - you will be prompted to answer whether or not this is the master node.
-Answer "n"

-11. The process will now install and configure the remaining software.
-This takes about 15 minutes per node.
-You can run them all in parallel if you would like.

-12. When the processes complete, it will log you out from the master and any target nodes.
-You are done with the build process, and ready to deploy your first cnvm.

-13. Log into the master node, which will automatically launch the first cnvm.
-When completed, you can connect to it via the master node at the following IP: 10.100.101.111.

-    From the master node:
-    ```shell
-    user@masternode~$ ssh user@10.100.101.111
-    ```
     The password is 'password'

-14. Open a second ssh session to the master node.
+4. Open a second ssh session to the master node.
 And teleport (live-migrate) it to one of the other nodes.
 To do this simply:

     ```shell
-    user@masternode~$ ./teleport.sh sneaker01.gonkulator.io user@<targethost>:/home/user/sneakers
+    cnvm@masternode~$ teleport sneaker01.gonkulator.io cnvm@<targethost>:/home/cnvm/sneakers
     ```
   - This will initiate a live-migration of the cnvm from the master node, to the target node you specified on the command line.
-  - When this executes - your ssh session on the cnvm (10.100.101.111) will become unresponsive - but as soon as the migration has completed, it will be resume since it has been migrated with all of its state to the target node!
+  - When this executes - your ssh session on the cnvm (10.100.101.111) will become unresponsive.
+As soon as the migration has completed, it will resume since it has been migrated with all of its state to the target node!

-15. Congratulations - you live-migrated a running cnvm!
+5. Congratulations - you live-migrated a running cnvm!